@stdlib/deploy

 Deploy

-message Deploy { queryId: Int as uint64;}
+message Deploy { /// Unique identifier for tracking transactions across multiple contracts. queryId: Int as uint64;}

 DeployOk

-message DeployOk { queryId: Int as uint64;}
+message DeployOk { /// Unique identifier for tracking transactions across multiple contracts. queryId: Int as uint64;}

 FactoryDeploy